nMaroulis/awesome-a2a-libraries/README.md

 - SaaS platforms or hosted products
 - UI tools or prompt collections/templates

-For broader agent framework coverage, see *awesome-agents* or *awesome-ai-agents* lists.
+For broader agent framework coverage see [awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) or [awesome-agent-papers](https://github.com/luo-junyu/Awesome-Agent-Papers) for new 📚 research on genAI & agents.

 ## Programming Languages